Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes

 In this work, we employ the mismatch to evaluate the influence of a scalar charge on EMRI waveforms and the resulting implications for potential inferences.
 Our analysis does not incorporate the detailed time-delay interferometry (TDI) response, focusing instead on the intrinsic waveform differences induced by the scalar charge.
-Consequently, the detector power spectral density of LISA \cite{LISA:2017pwj}.
-The mismatch exhibits the degree of deviation between two signals and thus serves as an indicator to assess the distinguishability of the scalar charge effect within the sensitivity range of the LISA-like detectors.
-Note that the mismatch for generic EMRIs orbits beyond GR framework specifically comes from two perspectives: one by implementing the standard Teukolsky equation of GR and the second with the modification of scalar charge carried by secondaries.
+Consequently, the detector power spectral density \( S_n(f) \) explicitly enters the computation of the inner product used in the mismatch evaluation.
+Note that the mismatch for generic EMRI orbits beyond GR framework specifically comes from two perspectives: one by implementing the standard Teukolsky equation of GR and the second with the modification of scalar charge carried by secondaries.
 According to Eq. (\ref{mismatch}), a mismatch $\mathcal{M}=0$ means two identical waveforms with maximum overlap $\mathcal{O}=1$.
 In true settings, a smaller deviation, such as the scalar charge in astrophysical environments~\cite{Dyson:2025dlj,Li:2025ffh}, can alter the waveform nature from the GR case.
 To distinguish the effect of scalar charge, a threshold $\mathcal{M}\leq 1/(2\rho^{2})$ is used \cite{Flanagan:1997kp,Lindblom:2008cm}, where $\rho$ is the signal-to-noise ratio (SNR).
-For $\rho=20$, this gives $\mathcal{M}\approx 0.00125$ \cite{Babak:2017tow, Fan:2020zhy}, also delimiting a benchmark for identifying whether the potential deviations from GR, scalar charge in the present context, are observable from next-generation detectors, serving as as a probe for determining signatures of modified gravity theories.
+For $\rho=20$, this gives $\mathcal{M}_c\approx 0.00125$ \cite{Babak:2017tow, Fan:2020zhy}, also delimiting a benchmark for identifying whether the potential deviations from GR, scalar charge in the present context, are observable from next-generation detectors, serving as as a probe for determining signatures of modified gravity theories.

 In GW parameter estimation, the FIM provides a standard and computationally inexpensive approximation to the expected measurement uncertainties of source parameters.
 Unlike Bayesian approaches based on Markov chain Monte Carlo (MCMC) sampling, the FIM does not require intensive exploration of high-dimensional priors and a larger amount of computational resources, it is therefore well suited for rapid forecasting studies.
 The FIM $\mathbf{\Gamma}$ is defined through the noise-weighted inner product as